devopsutils/aws-autopipe/README.md

 Yes, that _**is**_ awesome - I know.
 You're welcome. ;)

 ### More Commands
-To manually setup a pipeline for a branch that existed prior to the install of _autopipe_ (e.g. the one you are working in right now), run:
+If you need to setup a branch pipeline for a branch that existed before installing _autopipe_ and you do not want to push to that branch now (this would automatically setup a branch pipeline), run:
 - ```autopipe create -b <branch-name> -r <repository-name> [-p <profile>]```

-To manually tear down a pipeline, run:
+To manually tear down a pipeline (gets redeployed on branch push), run:
 - ```autopipe delete -b <branch-name> -r <repository-name> [-p <profile>]```
-    - ```<branch-name>``` is the branch the pipeline shall be deployed for

 To manually tear down the management stack for this repository, run:
 - ```autopipe delete -r <repository-name> [-p <profile>]```